IgniteUI/indigo-design-docfx/en/patterns/form.md

 <img class="responsive-img" src="../images/form_new.png" srcset="../images/form_new@2x.png 2x" />

-## Payment Forms
+## E-commerce Forms

-There are two main types of Payment forms: one for Card payments and one for Transfers, like when you wire money through your online banking.
+There is an Address form, a Size Selection form, Simple and Advanced Search forms, Shipping form and a few types of Payment forms: some for Card payments and some for Transfers, like when you wire money through your online banking.
 The Transfer Form provides four different layouts: Currency Exchange, which has the necessary fields for currency conversion; Donation, which is suitable for charities; Between Accounts, which is usually the case for people holding multiple accounts in the same bank; and Between Banks, which is the common scenario for transferring money to another account under your or someone else's name.

+//here we will have to add a better variety of images
 <img class="responsive-img" src="../images/form_card.png" srcset="../images/form_card@2x.png 2x" />
 <img class="responsive-img" src="../images/form_cash.png" srcset="../images/form_cash@2x.png 2x" />

-> [!Note]
-> Illustrations nested inside the Pattern Symbols cannot be code generated and Illustration itself has to be inserted manually.
+## Feedback and Contacts Forms

+//Add paragraph and images

+## Subscription and Free Trial Forms

+//Add paragraph and images

+## Email and Appointment Forms

+//Add paragraph and images

 > [!WARNING]
 > After inserting any of the Form Patterns available, you should trigger `Detach from Symbol` in order to be able to generate it as Angular code.
 The individual Components, however, must stay intact and not be detached!
+Illustrations nested inside the Pattern Symbols cannot be code generated and the Illustration itself has to be inserted in the produced code manually.

 <img class="responsive-img" src="../images/form_detach.png" srcset="../images/form_detach@2x.png 2x" />